RuthAndRoth/Reference/Ada Radius/Export_ImportRiggedMeshBlender.md

 To export from Blender, however, make sure your armature and all its meshes are oriented to face +X - facing to your right in Front Orthographic view.
 Apply all transformations in Object mode.
 Check it a couple of times - parented objects follow the parent while rotating, but the rotation needs to be "applied" to the child objects (Object > Apply > All Transforms) as well as the parent armature.
 If you forget that and rotate a child object before rotating the parent, you may need to fix it.

-Then put the armature into edit mode, select all, clear bone roll.
+Then put the armature into edit mode, select all, set bone roll to Global Z axis.

 Make sure your mesh is clean.
 Problems here can cause viewer import failures.
 These failures may be silent, or there may be an error message, which may or may not have anything to do with the actual error.

-There may be more items needed in these lists; these are the ones I know about as of Blender 2.91:
+There may be more items needed in these lists; these are the ones I know about as of Blender 2.92:

 ### Properties Editor: